zakaria-zoulati/SIR_Model/README.md

 python sir.py
 ```

-This will generate the deterministic SIR model solution and create visualizations showing the evolution of S, I, and R populations over time.
+This will generate the deterministic SIR model solution using the Forward Euler method and create visualizations showing the evolution of S, I, and R populations over time.

 ### Running the Stochastic Model